JuergenGutsch/blog/_source/sponsors.md

 * The content should add value for the readers
   * Tools and services described should be useful to the readers
 * The content should be written as a tutorial
-  * Ho to use the tool or the service
+  * About how to use your tool or your service
 * The content should be authentic and target developers
   * Dev speak, no marketing speak
 * It would be the best option, if I write that post to keep my style in the blog.